JTEweisLaBolle/ProNDF/README.md

 - `torch`, `pytorch_lightning`
 - `numpy`, `scipy`, `matplotlib`

-If you want a formal install process, I can add a `pyproject.toml` or `requirements.txt`.

-## License
-No license is currently specified.
-Standard practice for research portfolios is to choose a permissive license (e.g., MIT or BSD-3-Clause).
-If you want, I can add one and include a `LICENSE` file.

 ## Citation
 If you use this code or the original Pro-NDF methodology, please cite: